 Professor Christopher Hughes, Pro-Vice-Chancellor (Education) at the University of Warwick, said:

 “The University of Warwick is delighted to be working with the National Express Foundation.
-The awards will provide scholarship bursaries for gifted and talented undergraduate students from disadvantaged backgrounds who might otherwise be deterred from going to University and not realising their full potential.”
+The awards are providing scholarship bursaries for gifted and talented undergraduate students from disadvantaged backgrounds who might otherwise be deterred from going to University and not realising their full potential.”

 Walsall College is using bursary funding of £10,000 per year for two years to support at least 20 students that are wheelchair bound or have mobility difficulties.

-The Foundation funding will help those that might not otherwise have been able to access off-site educational visits, higher education open days and interviews, or other travel opportunities outside of the Walsall area which might increase their confidence and employment opportunities as well as any community volunteering opportunities.
+The Foundation funding is helping those that might not otherwise have been able to access off-site educational visits, higher education open days and interviews, or other travel opportunities outside of the Walsall area which might increase their confidence and employment opportunities as well as any community volunteering opportunities.

 Rachel Davies, Head of Foundation Learning at Walsall College said:

-“Walsall College prides itself on creating an inclusive environment and offering equal opportunities for all students, irrespective of their circumstances, so we are delighted to be working with the National Express Foundation.
-The funding will help to support more students with disabilities to reach their full potential and follow their chosen career paths.”
+“Walsall College prides itself on creating an inclusive environment and offering equal opportunities for all students, irrespective of their circumstances.
+We are delighted to be working with the National Express Foundation as the funding will help to support more students with disabilities to reach their full potential and follow their chosen career paths.”